Lady's Slipper - Pink

 Dormancy: Yes

-Native Range: Woodlands of Eastern North America.
+Native Range: Woodlands of Eastern North America

 Zones: 3-8 (2-9)

-Lady's Slipper Orchid, Cypripedium acaule, is one of the best known of all the hardy orchids.
-Lady's Slipper plants have large (2-3") pink, moccasin shaped flowers resembling a swollen egg.
+Pink Lady's Slipper Orchid, Cypripedium acaule, is one of the best known of all the hardy orchids.
+Pink Lady's Slipper plants have large (2-3") pink, moccasin shaped flowers resembling a swollen egg.
 The pouches are pink with raspberry colored veins, and an opening through which pollinating insects travel.
 There is no nectar, and insects have to find their way through the pouch and out the back.
 They probably soon learn there is little nectar available in Pink Lady's Slippers and avoid the flowers, which may be why so few are pollinated in the wild.
 Flowers are singular on medium height spikes, and topped by green and brownish maroon sepals.
 It is a late Spring, early Summer bloomer, and flowers can last up to a month or more.
 Lady's Slipper flower spikes benefit from staking, and protection from the wind.
 Two wide, long elliptical leaves rise from the base of the plant.
 They are rich green above and silvery green below.
 They are corrugated by thick, parallel veins.
 In their natural habit, Pink Lady's Slipper Orchids grow in open, upland woods, above bogs and fens, usually under pines.
 The soil is typical low nutrient, loose, well drained and humusy.
 It is consistently moist, but not saturated.
 There is frequently a layer of decomposing leaves on the soil surface.
 Light is shade or dappled sunlight.
 Plants tolerate full sun, but do not look their best.
 Seeds are very fine and can be a challenge to germinate.
 It is winter hardy, and should be protected from rodents during dormancy.
 Mulch with 4+" of pine needles in the Fall.
 Leave at least a 1" of needles after spring cleanup.
 The rhizomes can be stored in damp sphagnum at 35°F (2°C) in a refrigerator for 3 or 4 months.
 Water with rain/distilled water, they are sensitive to mineral buildup.
 Do not over water, and be sure to keep the soil slightly moist during the peak of summer.
 Keep soil acidic and provide good drainage.
 Fertilizing is beneficial during the formation of Spring shoots.
 Consider 3 month slow release 14:14:14 Osmocote.
-It does well in beds and pots, and makes a charming addition to the bog garden.
+C. acaule does well in beds and pots, and makes a charming addition to the bog garden.

 Plants are shipped bare-root, wrapped in damp sphagnum moss.
 In its dormant season, it will be shipped as a dormant root/rhizome.
-Photographs are representative of species, and not the specific lady's slipper orchid for sale.
+Photographs are representative of species, and not the specific Lady's Slipper orchid for sale.

 Height: 4" - 10"